usnistgov/ppdiffuse/README.md

 #### E. [Quasipotential and calculation controls](#Quasipotential-controls)

 Contains all of the controls for the quasipotential and calculation.
-Use the "Save" configuration button to export the entire configuration in a JSON format (loaded data are not saved) that can be re-loaded using the "Load" button.
+Use the "Save" configuration button to export the entire configuration in a JSON format that can be re-loaded using the "Load" button.
+Experimental data loaded through the [load data](#load_data) function are saved in the configuration file, but are not linked to the original experimental data file.

 ### Quasipotential controls